The Doctor of Jurisprudence (J.D.) Program

 The Doctor of Jurisprudence (J.D.) is the degree required for admission to the bar in nearly all U.S. states and territorial jurisdictions.
 The J.D. program is designed to provide a general background in law.
 The law school curriculum is broad enough that students may, through their choice of electives, emphasize a particular area of the law.
 In addition to the certificate programs in business law, health law, and law and science, these areas include the following:

 To be recommended for the J.D. degree by the faculty, a student must successfully complete a minimum of 90 semester hours, normally accomplished in six semesters or five semesters and two summer sessions.
-A cumulative average of 2.0 is required for graduation.
-Other academic requirements for graduation and for maintenance of good standing are contained in the School of Law Student Handbook, given to students when they matriculate and posted on MyTechLaw.
+A cumulative average of 2.0 is required for graduation for students entering in or before Fall 2014.
+For students entering in or after July 2015, students must have a cumulative average of 2.250 or better to be eligible for graduation.
+Other academic requirements for graduation and for maintenance of good academic standing are outlined on the TTU Law Policies and Procedures page.

-A student may not take more than 17 or less than 13 hours in the fall and spring semesters without special permission.
-The School of Law considers 12 hours full time during the fall and spring semesters.
+A student may not take more than 17 or less than 13 hours in the fall and spring semesters without permission from the Associate Dean of Academic Affairs.
+The School of Law considers 12-hours full time during the fall and spring semesters.

-There is no minimum course load requirement for students during a summer session, although 8 hours is considered full time.
+There is no minimum course load requirement for students during a summer session.
 Students may not register for more than 10 hours over the course of both summer session and no more than 6 hours in one summer term.

 The School of Law offers a full-time program.
-Part-time enrollment is not offered, and classes are held during the day.
+A part-time program is not offered, and classes are held during the day.

 The grading scale is as follows: